GermanHeim/svelte-shortener/README.md

 To configure your PocketBase, you will need to import the [schema](/pocketbase/pb_schema.json) by going to your PocketBase instance, and clicking on `Import collections` inside settings.
 After this, you will need to create a new verified user.
 This will be the user you will use to authenticate yourself.

 ### Deploy
 After getting your database set up, you will need to deploy the actual WebApp.
-You can do this by clicking the button below, and filling in the required environment variables (your PocketBase URL):
+You can do this by clicking the button below, and filling in the required environment variable (your PocketBase URL):

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FGermanHeim%2Fsvelte-shortener&env=POCKETBASE_URL&envDescription=Set%20your%20PocketBase%20URL%20(without%20%2F_%2F%20or%20%2Fapi%2F))